charlotte-os/Catten/README.md

 ## Licensing

 Catten is licensed under the GNU Affero General Public License version 3.0 (or any later version).
-By contributing, you agree that your work may be distributed under AGPLv3 or later, and may be included in optional commercial licensing arrangements should the project require them for sustainability.
+By contributing, you agree that your work may be distributed under the AGPL version 3.0 or later.
+Your work will also be included in possible commercial licensing arrangements should the project maintainers and community agree to offer those in the future as a source of funding and ecosystem growth.
+If you object to the latter use then please state that fact in the relevant commit messages and pull requests or send an email with the subject "Commercial Licensing Opt-Out" with all relevant commit hashes and proof that you were are their current copyright holder to <charlotte-os@outlook.com>.

 ---